yzhilong/tp/docs/UserGuide.md

 **:information_source: Note about alerts:**<br>

 * If the specified DATE is in the future, an alert will be shown.
-* If an existing entry already has the same GAME_NAME and DATE, an alert will be shown.
+* If an existing entry already has the same GAME_TYPE and DATE, an alert will be shown.
   * Two DATEs are the same if they fall on the exact same time (if time is specified for both), or if they fall on the same day (if time is not specified for both).
     * Eg of DATEs regarded as same: `2020-01-01` and `2020-01-01`; `2020-01-01 10:15` and `2020-01-01 10:15`.